-Mutant version of H5N1 flu virus found to be more preferential to human infectionApril 25th, 2013 in Diseases, Conditions, Syndromes /
+Mutant version of H5N1 flu virus found to be more preferential to human infectionApril 25, 2013 by Bob Yirka in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—An international team of bio-researchers has found that a mutant strain of the H5N1 influenza virus (created in a lab) has a 200-fold preference for binding with receptors in human cells, over those found in birds.
 In describing their research and conclusions in their paper published in the journal Nature, the researchers suggest that the mutant variant is much more like the strains of viruses that caused pandemics in 1918, 1957 and 2009, than it was in its native state.

 In its native state, according to the CDC, the H5N1 flu virus is highly contagious and is especially deadly to birds.
 Fortunately, few people have contracted this strain of flu as it's quite deadly in people as well.
 Luckily, there have been very few cases of transmission of the virus between people, indicating that the protein the virus variant uses to bind to human cells is quite weak.
 That does not appear to be the case, however, for a mutant version of the virus created by Japanese scientists last year.

 In that effort, the Japanese team mutated the hemagglutinin gene in a sample of H5N1 and then mixed it with genes from the H1N1 flu variant (the virus behind the 2009 swine flu pandemic).
 The hemagglutinin gene is responsible for causing the virus to create the proteins that allow for bonding to host cells.
 The purpose of the experiment was to create a virus that would be both deadly and highly contagious in humans, so that a means could be developed to defeat such a threat before it arose in the natural world.